dcernst/dcernst.github.io/resources/free-and-open-source-textbooks.md

 ### Topology ##

    * [Topology without Tears](topologywithouttears.net/) by [Sidney A. Morris](https://sidneymorris.net).
 An introduction to point set topology.
-Similar to Munkres' classic topology text.

 ### Statistics ###

+  * [OpenIntro Stats](https://www.openintro.org/book/os/).
+Offers a traditional introduction to statistics at the college level.
+There is a suggested minimum price, but you choose to bypass this and obtain book for free.
+  * [Introduction to Modern Statistics](https://openintro-ims.netlify.app) by Mine Çetinkaya-Rundel and Johanna Hardin.
+Book puts a heavy emphasis on exploratory data analysis (specifically exploring multivariate relationships using visualization, summarization, and descriptive models) and provides a thorough discussion of simulation-based inference using randomization and bootstrapping, followed by a presentation of the related Central Limit Theorem based approaches.
+There is a suggested minimum price, but you choose to bypass this and obtain book for free.
   * [Team Based Statistics](https://tienchih.github.io/tbil-stats/frontmatter-1.html) by [Tien Chih](https://tienchih.github.io) (Oxford College of Emory University).
 Activities and exercises for easily implementing Team-Based Learning in an introductory statistics classroom.
+  * [Bayes Rules!
+An Introduction to Applied Bayesian Modeling](https://www.bayesrulesbook.com) by Alicia A. Johnson, Miles Q. Ott, Mine Dogucu.
+The primary goal of the book is to make modern Bayesian thinking, modeling, and computing accessible to a broader audience.

 ### Computing & Programming